 “Since implementing, Salesforce has delivered so much more than we could have ever initially imagined,” says Wish.

 As one of the early adopters of Salesforce in the nonprofit sector, the platform has served as LKR’s organizational nerve center for over a decade.
 “We use it in virtually every aspect of our work,” says Wish.
 “It helps our busy, growing staff stay in sync and provides the information we need to make critical decisions.”

 LKR captures all programs-related data in Salesforce: everything from teacher support and communication to the number of instruments donated and millions of dollars that have been invested into public schools.
 Salesforce reports and dashboards give the LKR team a real-time view of all inputs, outputs, and outcomes, which helps them make more informed decisions on how to improve its programs.
 These robust analytics also allow LKR to easily share the impact that it’s having on music education to funders.

-The organization also uses Salesforce to manage thousands of donor relationships and all of their fundraising efforts, from one-time online donations and major donor events to crowdfunding campaigns and auctions.
+The organization also uses Salesforce to manage thousands of donor relationships and all of their school fundraising efforts, from one-time online donations and major donor events to crowdfunding campaigns and auctions.
 Since implementing Salesforce, LKR has increased fundraising by more than $4.5M.
 Salesforce reports and dashboards track event sponsorships, ticket sales, individual donations, in-kind donations, and funds raised through auctions.
 Online ticket sales come directly into Salesforce from their website, where automated workflow generates and sends acknowledgements, and creates reminders for staff to follow up with donors.

 Little Kids Rock & Salesforce.org: Partners in the Community